BabaYaga-1999/Sky-Pixel-Identification/README.md

 Learning Outcomes

 This project provided a practical application of image processing, deepening our understanding of concepts like color spaces, gradient computation, morphological operations, and contour detection.
-We learned how to adjust and test different image processing techniques based on practical scenarios and how to combine these techniques to address specific problems.
+I learned how to adjust and test different image processing techniques based on practical scenarios and how to combine these techniques to address specific problems.
-Through hands-on experience, we realized the limitations of algorithms under different conditions and the necessity to continue learning and exploring, especially in the field of machine learning.
+Through hands-on experience, I realized the limitations of algorithms under different conditions and the necessity to continue learning and exploring, especially in the field of machine learning.